corytu/R-Language-Exhibition/README.md

 * [Playing mtcars dataset](https://corytu.github.io/R-Language-Exhibition/Docs/play_mtcars_dataset.html) (Feb 2017)<br>
 It is a rather simple presentation with plotly tool.
 The data are from R built-in "mtcars" dataset.

-# Code Files
-* [cachematrix.R](https://github.com/corytu/R-Language-Exhibition/blob/master/cachematrix.R): Create and cache a matrix.
-Find its inverse matrix if it exists.
-* __[my-grid-arrange-shared-legend.R](https://github.com/corytu/R-Language-Exhibition/blob/master/my-grid-arrange-shared-legend.R)__: Arrange grobs with a shared legend.
-Shared axes are also allowed.
-Detailed discription is in the .R file.
-The only needed preparation is downloading and `source` it in R. Required packages will be installed if they cannot be found in library paths.
-* [Taiwan-tourism-economics.R](https://github.com/corytu/R-Language-Exhibition/blob/master/Taiwan-tourism-economics.R): Create a motion chart by `googleVis` package, showing some economic indexes and tourist numbers in Taiwan in recent years.

 # Given Tutorial Slides
 * [R tutorial](https://corytu.github.io/R-Language-Exhibition/Docs/R-Tutorial.html) (Jul 2017)<br>
 New tutorial slides created with R markdown.
 Additional practices are provided, compared with the tutorial last year.